 Despite a lack of research on PTSD in particular, there has been a substantial amount of research on CBD and anxiety that could be beneficial.
 In addition to influencing baseline anxiety levels, new findings reveal an important function for the endocannabinoid (eCB) and glucocorticoid systems in the modulation of emotional states and extinction of painful memories in animals, according to a Neuropharmacology article.
 This leads us to believe that CBD can help with the eradication of traumatic memories in the treatment of severe anxiety disorders such as PTSD.

 For dogs who have fear-based emotions, the CALM tincture is recommended.
 As previously stated, the cannabinoids in the tincture bind to the CB1 receptor, simulating the ‘happy molecule’ serotonin by connecting to and activating the body’s serotonin receptors.
-Serotonin receptors (together with serotonin) are involved in emotional equilibrium and well-being, suggesting that they may have a therapeutic effect in dogs suffering from PTSD.
+Serotonin receptors (together with serotonin) are involved in emotional equilibrium and well-being, suggesting that they may have a therapeutic effect on dogs suffering from PTSD.

-Consider CBD for PTSD
+Consider CBD for PTSD in Dogs

 Further research is necessary regarding dogs and PTSD so we are able to better resolve any problems they are experiencing.
 While we are waiting for research to catch up, we can use what we know.
 We know CBD can help significantly with anxiety and conditions with symptoms like PTSD.
 Knowing this bit of information can help our dogs become calmer, more functional, and less fear-prone.